andrewplummer/Sugar/CAUTION.md

 - Level: Major
   - `String#startsWith` and `String#endsWith` now accept different arguments to better align them with the Harmony proposal of the same name.
 The second argument is now the "position" that limits where the string starts/ends, and the "case" flag indicating case sensitivity is now pushed to the 3rd argument.

+- Level: Major
+  - Enumerable object methods are now included when using `Object.extend()` making it that much more dangerous, especially as generic methods like `count` are now defined on the Object prototype.
+If you use this method, make sure you are in the habit of using `hasOwnProperty` when checking for presence inside a hash (probably not a bad idea anyway).
+Also note that Sugar itself has a number of areas that may exhibit unexpected behavior when this method is applied.
+Please report if you find any.

 - Level: Moderate
   - Aliases on dates such as `daysAgo` will now count "past" an integer instead of rounding.
 This means that `Date.create('23 hours ago').daysAgo()` will now be `0`.
 There is however a small margin of error (roughly 0.1%) that will trigger a round up, which is higher for months, which have a more vague definition and a higher margin for error.